 The School aims to ensure there is a culture of safety and raising concerns and an attitude of 'it could happen here'.
-Where staff have concerns about poor or unsafe practices and potential failures in the School's safeguarding systems, these should be raised in accordance with the School's whistleblowing procedures which can be found in the School's on-line Policy Library.
+Where staff have concerns about poor or unsafe practices and potential failures in the School's safeguarding systems, these should be raised in accordance with the School's Whistleblowing Policy (5.15).
 There will be no disciplinary action taken against a member of staff for making such a report provided that it is done in good faith.